Home » Days » International » Countdown to International Day For Ear And Hearing Loss? (2026)

 The Impact of Hearing Loss

-Global Statistics at a Glance
+Global Statistics Overview

 Strategies for Prevention and Care

-• Regular screenings: Crucial for early identification.
+• Regular screenings: Support early identification of hearing problems.

 Community Involvement and Advocacy